Reslient by Design

 • Not explicitly configured for zone redundancy

-• May be placed in any zone and can be moved automatically
+• May be placed in any zone and moved automatically

 Availability Zones and Azure Updates

-• Microsoft deploys updates to a single AZ at a time.
+• Microsoft deploys updates to one AZ at a time

-• Running across multiple zones allows continuous service during updates.
+• Running across multiple zones ensures continuous service during updates

 Data Replication: Storage Options